BlockchainCommons/Gordian/Docs/SSKR-Dangers.md

 To be specific:

-_Authentication._ If an adversary can convince the shard holders to send him the shards, he will be able to recreate the seed.
+_Authentication._ If an adversary can convince the shard holders to send them the shards, they will be able to recreate the seed.

-_Transmission._ If an adversary is listening in on the transmission mechanism, then they may be able reconstruct the seed before the original seed holder.
+_Transmission._ If an adversary is eavesdropping on the transmission mechanism, then they may be able reconstruct the seed before the original seed holder.

 _Reconstruction._ If an adversary has trojan-horsed the original seed holder's machine to be used for reconstruction, then they may be able to use the reconsted seed before the original seed holder.

-A meticulously careful reconstruction process can resolve all of these problems: an in-person meeting to request shards can resolve _authentication_ attacks; the transmission of shards only as QRs from one device to another's camera can mostly deter _transmission_ attacks; and the use of a app such as [Gordian Seed Tool](https://github.com/blockchaincommons/GordianSeedTool-iOS) on an offline device such as an iPod Touch can resolve _reconstruction_ attacks.
+A meticulously careful reconstruction process can largely resolve all of these problems: an in-person meeting to request shards can resolve _authentication_ attacks; the transmission of shards only as QRs from one device to another's camera can mostly deter _transmission_ attacks; and the use of a app such as [Gordian Seed Tool](https://github.com/blockchaincommons/GordianSeedTool-iOS) on an offline device such as an iPod Touch can resolve _reconstruction_ attacks.
 But, we're well aware that users will often put convenience ahead of security: these meticulous measures will not usually be followed.

 This means that reconstructing a seed using a secret-sharing scheme should _always_ be considered a danger, at least in the case of a single-sig situation where the secret is all that's needed to access assets.
 That doesn't mean that secret-sharing is worthless.
 Far from it.
 It can obviously be a valuable tool if you are forced to use single-sig.